Answers to the most frequently asked questions about musculoskeletal disorders.

 Why are MSDs a Problem?

-MSDs are among the most common lost-time injuries.
-Over a seven-year period, MSDs average approximately 32% of the total annual lost-time injuries in Ontario construction (see Figure 1).
+• MSDs are among the most common lost-time injuries.
+They average approximately 30% of the total annual lost-time injuries among IHSA member firms (in the construction, transportation, electrical utilities, and aggregates sectors).

-MSDs are among the most costly occupational problems.
-As shown in Figure 2, MSDs accounted over 28% of Workplace Safety and Insurance Board (WSIB) costs.
+• MSDs are among the most costly occupational problems.
+They account for approximately 23% of Workplace Safety and Insurance Board (WSIB) costs.

 What Risk Factors Contribute to MSDs?